Justice League of America: Time and Consequences, Chapter 2: Stolen Energies

 Cold hands suddenly closed around her hips as a shadowy form seemed to detach itself from the walls.
 “Maybe I’ll be more worthy of your time!” sneered the Shadow-Thief.

 Black Canary sighed to herself and thought, Stupid!
-I’d say it was a typical blonde moment if I was truly a blonde.
+I would have said it was a typical blonde moment if I was truly a blonde.
 Those thugs were deliberately obvious in entering as I patrolled.
 Sands, here, wanted me to come inside.
 She flipped back and rolled free of his grip even as he faded into darkness.
 He’s not solid.
 I nearly took his ugly head off his shoulders, but it went right through him!

 Rolling forward across the floor, she jumped up to spin around suddenly and kick as the Shadow-Thief clutched her from behind.
 He gasped and fell backward again.